Here’s the secret to writing a great whiteboard video title:

 - Use a specific word or phrase in your whiteboard video title.
 For example, if you’re doing a video about beef, and your customers care about buying cruelty-free beef, you want to include “cruelty-free” in your video headline.

 - Is there a particularly hard-hitting phrase your customers keep repeating?
 Use it verbatim – maybe even instead of your default headline.
-For example, if you are doing a whiteboard animation video about impostor syndrome, the phrase “I feel like a fraud” will probably come up.
+For example, if you are doing a whiteboard and cartoon animation video about impostor syndrome, the phrase “I feel like a fraud” will probably come up.

 Heist #2.
 Steal obsessively tested, clickable advertising copy from Google (no, not the company)